Sangio1990/Python-LP-Project-Lotto/README.md

 # Python-LP-Project-Lotto
-This program generate ticket based on user choise and simulate and extraction.
+This program generate ticket with random number and city of user choise and simulate extractions.